Nana Hedin: Awards

 On 6 June 2018 Hedin received the MVP (Most Valuable Person) Award at the Denniz PoP Awards by a jury consisting of major producers and artists such as Carly Rae Jepsen, Tove Lo, Rami Yacoub and Max Martin.
 Fans from all over the world voted for her, and she was picked for her behind-the-scenes contribution, helping to form the classic Cheiron sound.
 Producer and jury member Jacob Schulze says "Without Nana, the Cheiron sound wouldn't have sounded like it did.
 She's been an invaluable part of the Cheiron story and deserves this prize more than anyone else."

 Cancer

 In August 2009, Hedin was diagnosed with tongue cancer after being wrongly diagnosed by several specialists in 2008.
 The tumor was in stage 4 when correctly diagnosed and Hedin finally got treatment.
-The tumor was life threatening at that time, and due to the massive radiotherapy treatment necessary she has not performed since.
+The tumor was life-threatening at that time, and due to the massive radiotherapy treatment necessary she has not performed since.
 In 2014, she started suffering from osteoradionecrosis due to the radiotherapy.
 Swedish surgeons said that they would have to reconstruct the complete mandible and that she would never be able to sing again.
-Hedin started a world wide search for second opinions to try and find a better surgery to save her voice.
+Hedin started a worldwide search for second opinions to try and find a better surgery to save her voice.
 In 2022 a Swedish non-profit organization called M.A.S. started a GoFundMe named "Save NaNa's Voice 2022" in order to finance Hedin's journey to India for reconstructive jaw surgery.